ebiwd/EBI-Style-lab/readme.md

 ## Versioning

-Relases are versioned according to the EBI Visual Framework being used.
+Releases are versioned according to the EBI Visual Framework being used.
 That is: while we uses the EBI Visual Framework v1.2, all EBI Style Lab releases will be v1.2.X

 ---